alochym/chuong-huy/head-first-git/README.md

      +   1. The branch you wish to merge or "mix" in (we'll call this the "proposee").
    ```

-1. To compare the last commit to Git's index - git diff --cached.
+1. To compare the last `git add` to Git's index but **not do git commit yet** - git diff --cached.
+1. To compare between 2 difference commits - git diff target-commit-ID source-commit-ID.
+1. To compare between 2 difference branches - git diff target-branch source-branch.